offen/docker-volume-backup/README.md

 DOCKER_HOST=tcp://docker_socket_proxy:2375
 ```

-At a minimum, the socket proxy must support `GET` and `POST` requests to the `/containers` endpoint.
+In case you are using a socket proxy, it must support `GET` and `POST` requests to the `/containers` endpoint.
 If you are using Docker Swarm, it must also support the `/services` endpoint.

 ## Recipes